Sabotage (Black Sabbath album): Composition

-Sabotage is a mix of heavy, powerful songs and softer experimental tunes, such as "Supertzar" and "Am I Going Insane (Radio)".
-In 2013 Mojo observed, "Opener 'Hole in the Sky' and the crunching 'Symptom of the Universe' illustrate that, for all their problems, Sabbath's power remained undimmed on what was what many consider one of their finest offerings."
+Sabotage is a mix of heavy, powerful songs and experimental tunes such as "Supertzar" and "Am I Going Insane (Radio)".
+In 2013, Mojo observed, "Opener 'Hole in the Sky' and the crunching 'Symptom of the Universe' illustrate that, for all their problems, Sabbath's power remained undimmed on what was what many consider one of their finest offerings."
 In the article "Thrash Metal - An Introduction" in University Times Magazine, Vladimir Rakhmanin cites "Symptom of the Universe" as one of the earliest examples of thrash metal, a heavy metal subgenre which emerged in the early 1980s.
 Tony Iommi describes the song's dynamics in his autobiography Iron Man: "It starts with an acoustic bit.
 Then it goes into the up-tempo stuff to give it that dynamic, and it does have a lot of changes to it, including the jam at the end."
-The final part of "Symptom of the Universe" evolved from an in-studio improvisation, created very spontaneously in a single day and the decision was made to use it in that song.
-The English Chamber Choir was brought in to perform on the song "Supertzar".
+The final part of "Symptom of the Universe" evolved from an in-studio improvisation, created very spontaneously in a single day, and the decision was made to use it in that song.
+The English Chamber Choir was brought in to perform the song "Supertzar".
 When vocalist Ozzy Osbourne arrived at the studio and saw them, he thought he was in the wrong studio and left.
 The title of the pop-leaning "Am I Going Insane (Radio)" caused some confusion due to the "(Radio)" part, which led people to believe the song was a radio cut or radio version.
 However, this is the only version of the song: the term "radio-rental" is rhyming slang for "mental".